 2. Once cut out, place four orange strips in an circular arrangement, (as pictured), and hold them in the event together using a split pin.
 Your child might find it easier if you poke through the ends of all the strips with a sharp pencil or craft knife first, and then your child can thread the pieces on to the split pin.

 3. Then you need to repeat this threading, gathering together all the opposite ends of the strips of card to form your 3D pumpkin shape.
-Use a second split pin to hold them in place, adding a piece of green card on the top to make a stalk.
+Use a second split pin to hold them in place, adding a piece of green paper on the top to make a stalk or leaf.

 4. The child can use a marker to design a jack-o-lantern face on the pumpkin if they want to.